ubicomplab/ubicomplab.github.io/README.md

+## Where to perform common tasks:
+- **Updating profile**: _data/members.yml
+- **Adding publications**: _publications/*paper\_name*.yml

+The BibTeX and citation should be copied verbatim from the ACM DL, if possible.
+Thumbnail pictures should be 16x9, at least 300 px wide.

 ## Local Development

 1. Install Ruby if not already installed (installed by default on OS X).
 On Windows, use http://rubyinstaller.org/.
 On Linux, run `sudo apt-get install ruby-full`.
 This should come with the gem package manager.